thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

     Payload: ` <temporary URL> `<br/>
     TODO: Investigate and decide about topic structure and payload in scheduled prototype (https://github.com/thin-edge/thin-edge.io/issues/1307)

-  6) external device child1: Downloads configuration file from the thin-edge device with the HTTP filetransfer feature and the _temporary URL_, and filetransfer removes the file from it's local filesystem folder.
+  6) external device child1: Downloads configuration file from the thin-edge device with the HTTP file transfer feature and the _temporary URL_, and file transfer removes the file from its local filesystem folder.

     Example for HTTP GET request: `http://<ip address of thin-edge device>/<temporary URL>`